honeypieio/shrubcoop.org/content/we-re-trialing-a-new-steering-group.md

 Firstly, you need to be an active member__*__, either paid or as a volunteer.

-Email us at [**hello@shrubcoop.org**](mailto:hello@shrubcoop.org)t o register your interest and let us know if you are a paid member or a volunteer member.
+Email us at [**hello@shrubcoop.org **](mailto:hello@shrubcoop.org)to register your interest and let us know if you are a paid member or a volunteer member.
 If you're a volunteer member, please let us know which working groups you're part of (this is so that we can ensure there is representation across the coop).

 We'll invite everyone interested to an introductory session via Zoom on __Wednesday 6th May at 12:00pm to 1:30pm.**__